-(Exact Name of Registrant as Specified in its Charter)

-Massachusetts 04-2652826 (State or Other Jurisdiction of (I.R.S.
-Employer Incorporation or Organization) Identification No.) 14 Norfolk Avenue South Easton, Massachusetts 02375 (Address of Principal Executive Offices) (Zip Code) (508) 230-1828 (Registrant's Tel lephone Number, Including Area Code) Securities registe ered pursuant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered None None Securities registe ered pursuant to Section 12(g) of the Act: (Title of Class) Common 1 Stock, par value \$.01 per share Indicate by check mark if the registrant is a well-known seasoned issuer, Yes [] No [X] , as defined in Rule 405 of the Securities Act.
-Indicate by check mark if the registrant is not required to file reports pur Yes [] No [X] rsuant to Section 13 or 15(d) of the Act. s required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the red to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Indicate by check mark whether the registrant has submitted electronic during the preceding 12 months (or for such shorter period that registrant was Yes [X] No [] cally every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T s required to submit and post such files. iler, an accelerated filer, a non-accelerated filer, or a smaller reporting company or an "emerging rated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Large accelerated filer [] Non-accelerated filer [X] Accelerated filer [] Smaller reporting company [X] Emerging growth company [] If an emerging growth company, indicate by check mark if the registr financial accounting standards provided pursuant to Section 13(a) of the Excl rant has elected not to use the extended transition period for complying with any new or revised hange Act. [] Indicate by check mark whether the registrant is a shell company (as def ined in Rule 12b-2 of the Exchange Act).
-Yes [] No [X].
-The aggregate market value of the voting and non-voting common stoc price of \$3.00 per share of Pressure BioSciences, Inc. common stock as quote the held by non-affiliates of the registrant as of June 28, 2019 was \$5,366,316 based on the closing ed on the OTCQB Marketplace on that date.
+(Mark One) [X] Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchan ge Act of 1934 For the fiscal year ended December 31, 2020 or [ ] Transition Report Pursuant to Section 13 or 15(d) of the Securities Excl nange Act of 1934 For the transition period from to Comn nission file number 001-38185 DDECCUDI E DIOSCIENCES INC E BIOSCIENCES, INC. (Registrant as Specified in its Charter) Massachusetts 04-2652826 (State or Other Jurisdiction of (I.R.S.
+Employer Incorporation or Organization) Identification No.) 14 Norfolk Avenue South Easton, Massachusetts 02375 (Address of Principal Executive Offices) (Zip Code) (Registrant's To (508) 230-1828 elephone Number, Including Area Code) Securities regist tered pursuant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered None None Securities regist tered pursuant to Section 12(g) of the Act: (Title of Class) Commo n Stock, par value \$.01 per share Indicate by check mark if the registrant is a well-known seasoned issuer Yes $[\ ]$ No $[X]$ r, as defined in Rule 405 of the Securities Act.
+Indicate by check mark if the registrant is not required to file reports pu Yes $[\ ]$ No $[X]$ rsuant to Section 13 or 15(d) of the Act. ts required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during th red to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Indicate by check mark whether the registrant has submitted electroni during the preceding 12 months (or for such shorter period that registrant way Yes [X] No [ ] cally every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S- as required to submit and post such files. iler, an accelerated filer, a non-accelerated filer, or a smaller reporting company or an "emerging rated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Large accelerated filer [ ] Non-accelerated filer [X] Accelerated filer [ ] Smaller reporting company [X] Emerging growth company [ ] If an emerging growth company, indicate by check mark if the regist financial accounting standards provided pursuant to Section 13(a) of the Exc rant has elected not to use the extended transition period for complying with any new or revise change Act. [ ] attestation to its management's assessment of the effectiveness of its internal control over financia